 What We Like: UD is one of only four schools in the U.S. with an art conservation major.

 Degree: BS in Fashion Merchandising and Management

 3. Iowa State University

 The Apparel, Merchandising and Design program at Iowa State University provides students with a well-rounded fashion education that prepares them for entry in a variety of fashion-related fields.
-The program provides the opportunity to design and produce the annual Fashion Show, learn in facilities that feature the latest in technologies for textile conservation, a historical garment collection and apparel production center for hands-on opportunities.
+The program provides the opportunity to design and produce the annual Fashion Show, learn in facilities that feature the latest in technologies for textile conservation, and view a historical garment collection and apparel production center for hands-on opportunities.
 Classes are taught by educators who have extensive real-world experience in the fashion design and marketing industries.

 Iowa State University (ISU) is a public land-grant research university and is also the flagship university in the public university system of Iowa.
 The school offers over 100 bachelor’s degree concentrations, 112 master’s degrees, 83 doctoral degrees and a veterinary medicine degree.
 The student body enrollment averages around 33,000 students each academic year.

 What We Like: ISU’s athletics teams are part of the Big 12 Conference and compete in the NCAA Division I Football Bowl Subdivision.

 Degree: Apparel, Merchandising, & Design

 4. The Ohio State University

 The Ohio State University offers a BS in Fashion and Retail Studies program that focuses on the consumer science aspect of fashion, and has two different degree tracks that include product development and merchandising.
 The program teaches students how to engage in the psychological aspect of consumerism, understanding how products are created and distributed, and fully understanding the product that’s being marketed.
 Students also take classes to learn more about textiles, statistics, fashion business, and other topics that support the Fashion and Development degree.